IN THIS SECTION

 - Nanowire handling and preservation

-- Characterization of glass nanowire properties
+- Characterisation of glass nanowire properties

 In particular, micro- and nano-fibers are of interest for a range of emerging fibre optic applications since they offer a number of enabling optical and mechanical properties: